Huskyeder/stackato-doc/user/console/index.rst

   assigned to an application (which makes the item visible in the Application view).

+* **Quota Usage**:  If the Space has a space quota plan assigned to it, the usage is compared against it.
+Otherwise, the Space usage is compared against the Organization quota plan.

+  * Memory: The amount of RAM (in GB) available to the Organization, and how much of it is currently used by applications.

+  * Services: The number of deployed / allotted services.

+  * Routes: The number of created / allotted routes.

+* **Services**:

+  * Managed: A list of managed services bound to applications in the Space.

-* **Services**: A list of services bound to applications in the Space.
+  * User Provided: A list of user provided services bound to applications in the Space.
+New user provided services can be created by clicking the 'Create User Provided Service' button.

-  Clicking a service name opens a ref:`administrative view of that service <user-console-service>`.
+  In both sections, clicking a service name opens a ref:`administrative view of that service <user-console-service>`.

 * **Managers**: Managers can invite/manage users, enable features for a